Corded Ware culture: Origins

-The origins and dispersal of Corded Ware culture is one of the pivotal unresolved issues of the Indo-European Urheimat problem; there is also a stark division between archaeologists regarding the origins of Corded Ware.
+The origin and dispersal of Corded Ware culture is one of the pivotal unresolved issues of the Indo-European Urheimat problem; there is also a stark division between archaeologists regarding the origins of Corded Ware.
 The Corded Ware culture has long been regarded as Indo-European, with archaeologists seeing an influence from nomadic pastoral societies of the steppes.
 Alternatively, some archaeologists believed it developed independently in central Europe.

 Relation with Yamnaya culture

-According to Allentoft (2015), the Sintashta culture probably derived at least partially from the Corded Ware Culture.
+According to Allentoft (2015), the Sintashta culture probably derived at least partially from the Corded Ware culture.
 Nordqvist and Heyd (2020) confirm this.

 The Corded Ware culture was once presumed to be the Urheimat of the Proto-Indo-Europeans based on their possession of the horse and wheeled vehicles, apparent warlike propensities, wide area of distribution and rapid intrusive expansion at the assumed time of the dispersal of Indo-European languages.
 Today this specific idea has lost currency, as the steppe hypothesis is currently the most widely accepted proposal to explain the origins and spread of the Indo-European languages.

 Autosomal genetic studies suggest that the people of the Corded Ware culture share significant levels of ancestry with Yamnaya as a consequence of a "massive migration" from the Pontic-Caspian steppe, and the people of both cultures may be directly descended from a genetically similar pre-Yamnaya population.

 Corded Ware stone-axe in the Museum für Vor- und Frühgeschichte (Berlin). c.
 2800–2400 BC.